mrkkrp/fix-input/README.md

                               ;; the same layout with Dvorak
 ```

-Here we get new input method named `"dvorak-russian"`.
+Here the new input method is named `"dvorak-russian"`.
 With Dvorak layout,
-this will let users use the familiar layout when they wish to type Russian.
+this will let users to use the familiar layout when they wish to type
+Russian.

 Once generated, the layout can be used as usual.